HelyaFarid/rctr-final-project/README.md

 ## Project Description

-nearby Therapist, a website to find nearest and top rated therapist. visitors have the ability to rate and comment therapists. therapists will be filtered by location, distance, skill, support.
+nearby Therapist, a website to find nearest and top rated therapist. visitors are able to rate and comment their therapists. therapists will be filtered by location, distance, skill, support.
-Result will be shown on google map API.
+Result will be shown in google map API.
 Top 5 therapists and Top 4-6 feedbacks will be shown in the first page